 Make sure you have enough time

 While you could possibly visit the Blue Lagoon from Keflavik in less time, to truly enjoy the experience, you will want and need a minimum of a 5-hour layover in Iceland.

 Booking an overnight stay is an option

 If you have an overnight layover in Iceland and prefer to stay near the Blue Lagoon instead of near the airport or in Reykjavik, there are several hotels nearby that you can book for the night.

 Why the Blue Lagoon makes for a perfect short layover in Iceland

 Air travel is probably not going to change much over the next few decades.
 But what you do once you’re at the airport may.
 You have your airport lounges and bars that are pretty much the same no matter where you go.
-But, fly into Keflavik Iceland and you could have an experience like no other.
+And nowadays, you can buy a membership to access airport lounges all over the world.

 Do you have questions or comments about getting from Keflavik to the Blue Lagoon?
 We’re happy to help!
 Leave your thoughts in the comments below.